zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/withdraw-start.md

 title: withdrawStart
 keywords:
 - 'pos client, erc1155, withdrawStart, polygon, sdk'
-description: 'Initiate the withdraw process which will burn the specified amount of tokenId on polygon chain.'
+description: 'Initiate the withdraw process.'
 ---

 `withdrawStart` method can be used to initiate the withdraw process which will burn the specified amount of tokenId on polygon chain.